mushkanT/P10Project/README.md

                              Weight for content loss

 ##### Example of running a training
-For training a SCoGAN network with semantic loss use the following arguments:
+For training a SCoGAN network with semantic loss the following arguments can be used:

     $ python main.py --epochs=20000 \
                       --noise_dim=100 \